dagnall53/NMEADisplay/README.md

 # OTHER NOTES

-'User' Settings for the display are kept in an Single structure that starts with a "KEY".
+The main 'User' Settings for the display are kept in an Single structure that starts with a "KEY".
 Changing this key in the compiler will force the code to load the "Default"
 Also, should the EEPROM value of this 'KEY' be misread, then the 'default' will be set. _ this is intended to allow the first time run to set defaults.

 Use of SD card:
-Apparently, File Names longer than 8 charecters will be truncated by the SD library, so keep filenames shorter from Ver 1.2 I have moved the music to a subdirectory in anticipation of adding SD logging.
+Apparently, File Names longer than 8 characters may be truncated by the SD library, so keep filenames shorter.

-# VERSION
-4.02 is trying a different ESP-NOW structure, with a buffer.
-Some loss of data on esp-now has been seen, possibly due to no buffers on the prior exp-now structure.
+I have noted particular issues when uploading  jquery.min.js  as this truncated to jquery.m.js  - but editing the name in the Filename box was sucessul and it was stored on the SD with the full name.